The 13 Most Important Guitar Players in Rock History

 The ‘90s were different.
 Rock music calmed down, got back to basics, and the instrument became more accessible.
 Where it would take you months or years to get good enough to play a Van Halen song, you can learn Nirvana's Smells Like Teen Spirit during your first few days of playing.

-The bar was lowered, and while it is arguable whether this was a good thing for guitar or music in general, it did make the instrument less intimidating for many young players.
+The bar was lowered, and while it is arguable whether or not this was a good thing for guitar or music in general, it did make the instrument less intimidating for many young players.
 As a result, many more likely stuck with it, and some of those players have gone on to great things.

 Nirvana - Smells Like Teen Spirit